allfed/Seaweed-Growth-Model/README.md

 `conda env create -f environment.yml`

 This will create a virtual environment called "seaweed-growth-model".
-Once you activated it, you can install this model as a package into it by running the following line in the main folder of the repository:

-`pip install -e .`

-When you follow these steps you should have a virtual environment that is able to run the seaweed growth model.
 If you also want to run the example jupyter notebook, you have to [create a kernel from the environment](https://medium.com/@nrk25693/how-to-add-your-conda-environment-to-your-jupyter-notebook-in-just-4-steps-abeab8b8d084).

 This likely involves the commands:
-`conda env create -f environment.yml`
 `conda activate seaweed-growth-model`
 `conda install -c anaconda ipykernel`
 `python -m ipykernel install --user --name=seaweed-growth-model`

+When you follow these steps you should have a virtual environment that is able to run the seaweed growth model.

+Once you activated it, you can install this model as a package into it by running the following line in the main folder of the repository:
+`pip install -e .`

 If you run into any problems feel free to open an issue in this repository.